Cavorter/cavort/content/posts/2006-07-29-video-test.md

 ---
 <div class='microid-mailto+http:sha1:0c1baff5cb5fec7c2da358359b2ab1075e015cf4'>

     I'm doing some testing of various video upload services for use with clips that I've been getting from my video camera.
-This is the <a href="http://www.youtube.com">YouTube</a> test.
+This is the [YouTube](http://www.youtube.com) test.